Nablus: Cuisine

 Nablus is one of the Palestinian cities that sustained elite classes, fostering the development of a culture of "high cuisine", such as that of Damascus or Baghdad.
 The city is home to a number of food products well known throughout the Levant, the Arab world and the former provinces of the Ottoman Empire.

 Kanafeh (or Kunafa) is the best known Nabulsi sweet.
 It is made of several fine shreds of pastry noodles with honey-sweetened cheese in the center.
 The top layer of the pastry is usually dyed orange with food coloring and sprinkled with crushed pistachios.
 Now made throughout the Middle East, kanafeh Nabulsi uses a white-brine cheese called jibneh Nabulsi.
 Boiled sugar is used as a syrup for kanafeh.

-Other sweets made in Nablus include baklawa, "Tamriya", mabrumeh and ghuraybeh, a plain pastry made of butter, flour and sugar in an "S"-shape, or shaped as fingers or bracelets.
+Other sweets made in Nablus include baklawa, tamriyeh, mabrumeh and ghuraybeh, a plain pastry made of butter, flour and sugar in an "S"-shape, or shaped as fingers or bracelets.